sunrise-php/docs/docs/reference/routing-annotations.md

 **Expects not a regex, but a subpattern, i.e., an expression without delimiters and modifiers.**

+> Note the [alternative way](/docs/reference/routing-syntax.md#variable-patterns) of defining the pattern.

+> Refer to the [Routing Syntax Reference](/docs/reference/routing-syntax.md) to understand the route syntax.

 > This annotation can be applied not only to an action but also to a class and even to its parent classes.

-> You can also specify the pattern directly in the route – `{id<\d+>}`.

 > Pay attention to the `\Sunrise\Http\Router\Dictionary\VariablePattern` dictionary.